Marta Rodríguez: Amor, mujeres y flores

-Amor, mujeres y flores is a 1988 documentary film directed by Rodriguez and Silva.
+Amor, mujeres y flores is a 1988 documentary film directed by Rodríguez and Silva.
 This film highlights the dangerous working conditions of women in the Colombian flower industry.
 Colombia is one of the main international suppliers of flowers to the United States, yet the environments in which thousands of Colombian women work are incredibly dangerous and hazardous to their health.
 The film emphasizes the detrimental effects of exposure to pesticide which several workers reveal have caused headaches, blindness, miscarriage and even cancer.
 The movie was financially supported by the Interamerican Foundation and the British Channel Four.
-With the Amor, mujeres y flores, Rodriguez and Silva toured Germany with a campaign against pesticides and the chemical companies, such as Bayer.
+With the Amor, mujeres y flores, Rodríguez and Silva toured Germany with a campaign against pesticides and the chemical companies, such as Bayer.